mozilla/mozfest-event-app/README.md

 **Format**: `string`

 **Notes**: path or url to the file that contains the categories data.
-For data schema see here [TODO: add link here]
+For data schema see [here](https://github.com/mozilla/schedule-app-core#json-for-categories)

 **Example Value**:
 `"categories.json"`